30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

 University of Denver’s online M.A. in School Counseling offers a quicker program for full-time students, with program completion possible in as few as 22 months, though part-time options are available.
 The streamlined option and quicker finish time put this program in our number 25 spot.
-While it is one of the quicker programs on the list, this online master’s doesn’t skimp on the academic and hands-on training, prioritizing self-reflection, skills building, and real-world experience.
+While it is one of the quicker programs on the list, this online master’s doesn’t skimp on the academic and hands-on training, prioritizing self-reflection, applied skills practice, and live counseling sessions.
 Even though it’s online, students are given opportunities to practice their counseling skills with peers in mock counseling sessions.

 Key Highlights: